 An emergency kit leads to more in Brazil

-The Brazilian state of Roraima receives an average of 1,300 Venezuelan migrants daily.
+The Brazilian state of Roraima, which borders Venezuela’s southeastern tip, receives an average of 1,300 Venezuelan migrants daily.
+Last year 184,338 thousand Venezuelans entered Brazil through Pacaraima.
 An estimated 32,000 live in Boa Vista.

-An UMCOR grant with the Shade and Fresh Water project enabled the Boa Vista Methodist Church to create and distribute emergency kits to migrants on the streets.
-The kits provide immediate relief but also bring the migrants to the church, where they can find other services and register for resettlement.
+An UMCOR grant for the Shade and Fresh Water project allowed the Boa Vista program to create and distribute emergency kits to migrants on the streets.
+The kits provide immediate relief but also pull the migrants into the church, where they can find other services and register for resettlement.

 Charlys Daniel Morffi had been sleeping at the bus station for six months.
 He received an emergency kit and asked if he could come to a worship service.
 Then he joined the Shade and Fresh Water project.